Thornrose/learning-typescript/notes/01-intro.md

 ```
 Seems familiar right?
 It's basic javascript - but later on if you try to assign this a non-number value, TS will give you errors

+- another note: is `;` at the end of lines still best practice?
+I feel like it is

 ### 'any' keyword
 - documentation is nice about it, but "any" is a way to avoid typechecking. it is not a type itself.
 - you usually want to avoid using `any`